-The term 'Dividend Stocks' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Dividend Stocks' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Dividend Stocks refer to stocks that pay especially generous and predictable shares of the corporate earnings out to their share holders.
 They are especially important for those investors who require dependable continuous streams of income off of their investment portfolios, such as retirees.
 This is why the optimal stock portfolio for those who are officially retired includes a strong and diverse mixture of industry-leading corporations which provide consistent, generous dividend yields.